 An expectation of privacy in location data that IP addresses reveal is both objectively and subjectively reasonable based upon people using the TOR network and how the Government secures those person's IP address.
 The Government typically argues that because these defendants may have initially disseminated their IP address through an internet service provider ("ISP"), they have no expectation of privacy in an IP address.
-This is factually wrong.
+This factually wrong.

 - Third Party Doctrine

 442 U.S. 735 (1979), addresses warrantless access to information possessed by a third-party.
 This the third-party doctrine set forth in United States v.
 Jones

 , 132 S. Ct. at 957.
 Third party dissemination and reduced expectation of privacy has no applicability here because of the NIT's mechanism of search and how Government secures that defendant's IP address from his computer, not a third-party ISP.
 The court requires factual testimony on thissue.United States v.
 Stanley

 , 753 F.3d 114 (3d.
 Cir.
 2014), specifically addresses the no expectation of privacy of IP addresses when a defendant uses his neighbor's wireless router without permission.
 The Government found Stanley's computer's wireless signal piggy backing illegally on his neighbor's unsecured wireless router.
 Such unauthorized use of the neighbor's IP address through which a third-party provider secures individual mediaccess control (“MAC”) addresses of moochers of other people's wireless routers.
 The Court found this fact alone reveals that Stanley had no expectation of privacy in his IP or MAC address.
 Stanley